Zhabskyi/ETHRent/README.md

 Instead of purchasing a new item when it is only needed for a short amount of time, or avoiding the hassle of dealing with distant rental stores, users will have the ability to rent what they need from within their own community.
 They will be able to do this in a trust-less environment where are transaction information, including the deposit, is stored on the Ethereurm blockchain.

-For the owners of various items, this applicaiton will allow them to earn Ether for things which would otherwise be sitting idle.
+For the owners of various items, this application will allow them to earn Ether for things which would otherwise be sitting idle.

 ## Final Product